liquidg3/altair/docs/lifecycles.md

 ## Creating a Lifecycle subclass

 Lifecycles are used throughout Altair because of how often you need to be able to setup an environment before executing some logic inside of it.
-Using a Lifecycle is as easy as mixing it into your class.
+Using a Lifecycle is as easy as mixing it into your module.

 ```js
 define(['altair/facades/declare',